obartra/3d/projects/chess/README.md

 ## Cards

 The goal of the cards was to make the disabilities displayed in the chess pieces more clear while highlighting them in a positive or neutral way, not as a limitation but simply part of the dog's life.

-I used ChatGPT to get inspiration in different styles ; ultimately, I went with the ornate, antique look:
+After exploring different styles, I chose an ornate, antique look.

 | Antique | Eco-Friendly | Modern |
 | - | - | - |